-Pursuant to Article 9 of the Revised Code of Corporate Governance, the Manual on Corporate Governance (the "Manual") of the Company was approved by the Board of Directors on August 19, 2011, and was amended on April 11, 2016.
+Pursuant to Article 9 of the Revised Code of Corporate Governance, the Manual on Corporate Governance (the "Manual") of the Company was approved by the Board of Directors on August 19, 2011 and was amended on April 11, 2016.
+The Manual was further amended on May 5, 2017 pursuant to the new Code of Corporate Governance for Publicly Listed Companies, which requires all publicly-listed companies to submit a new Manual on Corporate Governance to the SEC on or before May 31, 2017.